gbv/bartoc.org/docker/README.md

       - mongo
     volumes:
       - ./data/config:/config
+      # To run dumps on a schedule, you can define cronjobs with this file
+      # - ./data/cron:/etc/cron.d/cron
+      - ./data/dumps:/usr/src/app/bartoc/data/dumps
+      - ./data/reports:/usr/src/app/bartoc/data/reports
     environment:
       # BASE_URL is required and will be used for both BARTOC and JSKOS Server
       - BASE_URL=http://localhost:3883/